Do you want to be a governor? We have a parent governor vacancy. It could be you! Please contact Mr Rolt.

 During these years, I have seen and been part of many positive changes and firmly believe that the community of St James' is stronger than ever.

 Mrs Laura Goodwin - Deputy head teacher and associate governor

 I joined the St James' team in 2010 and have taught across EYFS and KS1 during that time.
-I am proud to take up the role of (acting) deputy head teacher from 1st January 2021 when I will join the governing body as an associate member.
+I am proud to have taken up the role of (acting) deputy head teacher from 1st January 2021.
+I have now joined the governing body as an associate member.

 Mr Deepak Agnihotri - Co-opted Governor and Vice Chair of the Governing Body.

 My name is Deepak Agnihotri.
 I am a physiotherapist with experience of being a governor on a medical trust board.
 I also have a child in the school.